Progrès Niederkorn 2–0 Rangers: Match

-Ranger's starting eleven contained Caixinha's new signings Daniel Candeias, Alfredo Morelos and Fábio Cardoso, and also saw Ryan Jack receive his debut.
+Rangers' starting eleven contained Caixinha's new signings Daniel Candeias, Alfredo Morelos and Fábio Cardoso, and Ryan Jack also received his debut.

-The visitors saw the most of the ball in the early stages of the game but couldn't find a way past the defence of Niederkorn.
-Rangers striker Kenny Miller, who scored the goal in the reverse leg, saw his shot blocked, and that was the closest Rangers came to a goal in the first half.
-The sides went in for the half time interval with the score remaining level.
+The visitors saw most of the ball in the early stages of the game but could not find a way past the Niederkorn defence.
+Rangers striker Kenny Miller, who scored the goal in the reverse leg, saw his shot blocked, and that was the closest to a goal for either side in the first half and they went in for the interval with the score remaining level on the night but the Scots ahead on aggregate.

-The deadlock was almost broken by Rangers with a Niko Kranjčar header which came back off the crossbar, but it was Progrès that initiated the scoring.
-In the 66th minute, Rangers conceded a free-kick in a threatening position.
-It proved decisive as Emmanuel Françoise headed in the opening goal and scored the clubs first European goal since a 1–1 draw against Glentoran F.C. in 1981, 36 years prior.
+The deadlock was almost broken by Rangers through a Niko Kranjčar header which came back off the crossbar, but it was Progrès that initiated the scoring.
+In the 66th minute, Rangers conceded a free kick in a threatening position.
+It proved decisive as Emmanuel Françoise headed in the opener and scored the club's first European goal since a 1–1 draw against Glentoran in 1981.

-Progrès then doubled their lead on the night and took the lead on aggregate in the 75th minute from another free-kick.
-Sébastien Thill curled in a free kick which evaded everyone and crept in at the far post.
+Progrès then doubled their lead on the night and took the lead on aggregate in the 75th minute from another free kick: Sébastien Thill curled in a free kick which evaded everyone and crept in at the far post.

 Rangers failed to score a vital away goal which would send them through, despite hitting the bar twice, and Progrès secured their first win in European competition in their 100-year history.